jeffknupp/blog/content/2012-02-07-analytics-for-django-sites.md

 that I started to take analytics seriously.
-In fact, more specifically, it was when I combined Clicky and [django-analytical](https://github.com/jcassee/django-analytical) that I really took my first deep-dive into using analytical data for decision making.
+In fact, more specifically, it was when I combined Clicky and [django-analytical](https://github.com/jcassee/django-analytical) that I really took my first deep-dive into using analytics data for decision making.
 Since django-analytical already integrates with a number of analytics services, including Clicky, setup was a breeze.
 Sure, I could have inserted the raw code into my Django templates, but